Edited on Jun 24, 2026

 The agencies that have migrated well — Publicis Sapient's bet on AI-augmented digital transformation, Accenture Song's AI-native operating model, the leading independent shops that run small AI-augmented teams — are growing share.
 The agencies that have not are losing it.

+What is an advertising holding company?
 A multi-brand parent company that owns multiple advertising, media, public relations, and marketing services agencies.
-The major holding companies — WPP, Omnicom, Publicis, Havas (and the merged Omnicom-IPG entity) — operate global agency networks across creative, media buying, PR, digital, data, and specialty services.
-They sell coordinated services to multinational brands across the full marketing stack.
+The major holding companies — Omnicom (now including the former IPG), WPP, Publicis, Stagwell, and Havas — operate global agency networks across creative, media buying, PR, digital, data, and specialty services.

+Why is the holding-company business model under pressure?
 Three pressures converged.
 AI workflow integration absorbed the creative and media-buying labor that the holding-company billing model depended on.
 In-house consolidation at major brands absorbed creative production work the agencies used to own.
-Consultancy roll-ups (Accenture Song, Deloitte Digital, IBM iX) absorbed the marketing-technology integration and digital transformation work that was a major growth area.
+Consultancy roll-ups (Accenture Song, Deloitte Digital, IBM iX) absorbed the marketing-technology integration and digital transformation work.
 The holding company that survives the next five years has migrated its commercial model from labor billing to outcome billing.

+Which holding company is winning the AI transition?
 Publicis is the holding company with the most aggressive bet on data and digital transformation as the substitute for traditional creative billing.
 Publicis Sapient runs the AI-augmented digital transformation practice.
 WPP under Cindy Rose has aggressively compressed the brand portfolio from 200+ agencies to fewer than 50 in pursuit of operational efficiency.
 The combined Omnicom-IPG entity is mid-integration.
+Stagwell, under Mark Penn, has positioned around data and technology since founding.
 Havas is smaller but moving fast.